chnm/model-articles/content/articles/barleta.md

 impeding topography and an inviting flatland favored the engagement of the inhabitants of colonial São Paulo with the interior.
 Nevertheless, this process relied on spatial practices adequate to the exploitation of the backlands.
-As an unknown set of environs, South America\'s interior posed challenges that were slowly overcome by the people in the fringes of the empire.
+As an unknown set of environs, South America's interior posed challenges that were slowly overcome by the people in the fringes of the empire.
 By venturing the interior in search of land and labor throughout the 17^th^ century, Luso Brazilians living far from the